rnurgaliyev/kmip-server-dsm/README.md

 6. Create a new partition.
 Make sure to start new partion exactly on the same sector where the old one was.
-Decide how much space do you want to leave for the encrypted storage, and enter this in the `Last sector` with the minus sign, in the example below I left 8 gigabytes and the end of the disk:
+Decide how much space do you want to leave for the encrypted storage, and enter this in the `Last sector` with the minus sign, in the example below I left 8 gigabytes at the end of the disk:
 ```
 Command (m for help): n
 Partition type